New COVID-19 outbreak emerges at N.C. State Veterans Home, another declared over - Salisbury Post

 New COVID-19 outbreak emerges at N.C.
 State Veterans Home, another declared over

-SALISBURY — A second COVID-19 outbreak emerged Tuesday at a nursing home in Rowan County and as another one was declared over.
+SALISBURY — A second COVID-19 outbreak emerged Tuesday at a nursing home in Rowan County, just as another one was declared over.

 In a biweekly update of outbreaks, the N.C.
-Department of Health and Human Services said there are new cases among staff and one new resident case at the N.C.
-State Veteran’s Home, which was previously the site of a deadly outbreak declared over in August.
-At the time, the nursing home had seen 18 staff cases, 37 resident cases and 15 deaths.
+Department of Health and Human Services said there are new cases among staff and one resident at the N.C.
+State Veterans Home, which was previously the site of a deadly outbreak declared over in August.
+At the time, the nursing home ha 18 staff cases, 37 resident cases and 15 deaths.

 State data show the N.C.
 State Veterans Home is one of seven active outbreaks at congregate living facilities, which include nursing homes, residential care facilities and prisons and jails.

 No longer among those facilities is Autumn Care of Salisbury, which saw a total of 17 staff and 36 resident cases as well as seven deaths.
-An outbreak is considered over if there is not evidence of continued transmission in the facility, which is either 28 days after the latest date of onset in a symptomatic person or the first date of specimen collection from the most recent asymptomatic person, whichever is later.
+An outbreak is considered over if there is no evidence of continued transmission in the facility, which is either 28 days after the latest date of onset in a symptomatic person or the first date of specimen collection from the most recent asymptomatic person, whichever is later.

 Still on the list of active outbreaks are Accordius Health, Liberty Commons, Trinity Oaks Health and Rehab, Compass Assisted Living, Elmcroft of Salisbury and Piedmont Correctional Facility.
 Elmcroft is in its second outbreak, which totals 30 resident and nine staff cases as well as one death, according to data from the N.C.
 Department of Health and Human Services.